tom-p-uk/CS50x/README.md

 ###PSET3

 - **Find**: C program that incorporates binary search and bubble sort algorithms.
-- **Fiften**: C game played in terminal where user has to arrange a board of tiles in ascending numerical order.
+- **Fifteen**: C game played in terminal where user has to arrange a board of tiles in ascending numerical order.

 ###PSET4